Bourbon Stakes: History

 The event was inaugurated on 23 October 1991 as the Hopemont Stakes and was won by the short priced 1-2 favorite Stress Buster who was ridden by US Hall of Fame jockey Pat Day in a time of 1:44.84.
 The name of the event was in honor of the Hunt–Morgan House, historically known as Hopemont located in Lexington.

 The event was run in two divisions in 1998.

 In 2003 the event was renamed to the Bourbon County Stakes – Bourbon County is near Lexington and is home to many famous Throroughbred farms.

 From 2005 to 2008, the event was run as the Bourbon Stakes, with sponsorship from Woodford Reserve which reflected in the name of the race.
-Since 2014, the race has been sponsored by Dixiana Farm.
+From 2014 until 2019 the race was sponsored by Dixiana Farm.

 In 2006, 2013 and 2017, the race was switched from turf to the main track due to weather conditions.

 In 2008 the event was classified as Grade III and in 2020 was upgraded to Grade II.

 The race is part of the Breeders' Cup Challenge series.
 The winner of the Bourbon Stakes receives a "Win and You're In" berth in the Breeders' Cup Juvenile Turf.